Natural and Effective Bed Bug Removal TipsUpdated: March 05, 2017Green Living

 Healing Bed Bug Bites

-If you are already suffering from bed bug bites, the best way to heal them quickly is using a natural herbal salve.
-This is the one I use (with easy recipe).
+If you are already suffering from bed bug bites, the best way to heal them quickly is using a natural herbal salve like the easy recipe provided in this article.
 For quick relief, rubbing the inside of a banana peel on insect bites is the best mosquito bite remedy I’ve found, but I don’t know if it works as well for bed bug bites.
 It’s worth a shot since you probably already have some in your kitchen.

 Have you battled a bed bug infestation where you live?
 Did you manage to get rid of them without resorting to chemicals?
 If so, please share with us the methods you used!